New York Rangers center Filip Chytil skates during training camp at the...

 New York Rangers center Filip Chytil skates during training camp at the team's training facility in Greenburgh, N.Y., on Saturday.
 Credit: Neil Miller

-“If I would be scared, I could play somewhere in Fourth Division [of the pro league] in Czechia now, and enjoy my life,’’ Chytil said after the Rangers’ double-session practice Saturday on Day 3 of training camp.
-“But I'm back [in the NHL].
-I'm 100% ready to work on myself, be 100% myself, and I'm not scared of any contact.’’
+“If I would be scared, I could play somewhere in Fourth Division [of the pro league] in Czechia now and enjoy my life,’’ Chytil said after the Rangers’ double-session practice Saturday on Day 3 of training camp.
+“But I’m back [in the NHL].
+I’m 100% ready to work on myself, be 100% myself, and I’m not scared of any contact.’’

-And coach Peter Laviolette said he’s not apprehensive about the Czech center taking a hit in practice or a preseason game.
+Coach Peter Laviolette said he’s not apprehensive about the Czech center taking a hit in practice or a preseason game.

-“Based on him being cleared to go out and play, I'm confident that he can take a hit,’’ Laviolette said.
-“As of right now, he's completely healthy.
-There's no flags up, where we're being cautious on anything.’’
+“Based on him being cleared to go out and play, I’m confident that he can take a hit,’’ Laviolette said.
+“As of right now, he’s completely healthy.
+There’s no flags up where we’re being cautious on anything.’’

 Chytil, who turned 25 on Sept.
 5, is believed to have had several concussions in the past, and when an inadvertent bump by former teammate Jesper Fast in a game against Carolina on Nov.
 3 landed him on the injured list, the concern level for him was high.
-After a trip home to Czechia after Christmas, he appeared set to return to action in late January.
-But he suffered a setback, and the Rangers announced he would be shut down for the rest of the season.

 He rejoined them for practice when the playoffs began and was able to play by the end of the second round.
-He took some hits in the games he played (“it was OK,’’ he said) and he said Saturday it was important for him to get into those games.
+He took some hits in the games he played (“it was OK,’’ he said) and he said Saturday that it was important for him to get into those games.

-“I spent two great months with the whole team, [throughout the] playoffs,’’ he said.
+“I spent two great months with the whole team [throughout the] playoffs,’’ he said.
 “And then when I played . . .
 I reminded myself of the speed of the most important games in the season.’’

-“I didn't play since November 3rd,’’ he said.
+“I didn’t play since Nov.
+3,’’ he said.
 “I played only five or six games in the playoffs, and there was like, on 10% of my ability, what I can do.

 “So I [want to] jump into it, work hard, and now, when it is the preseason.
 I will remind myself what I was missing, and just go step by step every game . . . until the first game of the season.’’